Bakkafjörður: History

 In Höfn, the port facilities were poor, despite the name, but boats lay by clapping at Hafnartangi and the catch was pulled (or carried up) ashore, directly to the house.
-In the early 1900s, around the trade and fish receptions that had then begun to form so-called grass farms on a pole in Hafnar's land with a small stock, a few cows and sheep, but most of those who lived on them also engaged to some extent in fishing.
+In the early 1900s, around the trade and fish receptions that had then begun to form so-called grass farms in Hafnar's land with a small stock, a few cows and sheep, but most of those who lived on them also engaged to some extent in fishing.
 The main grass farms include Steinholt, Lindarbrekku, Bjarg and Bergholt.
 Some of these farms are still standing in some form and even inhabited in some houses, though not with animals.

-After Halldór Runólfsson's death, Jakob Gunnlaugsson's Store in Copenhagen established a branch in Bakkafjörður, as Halldór had had a main business dealings with that company.
-Gunnlaugsson's shop in Copenhagen, took over Halldór Runólfsson's real estate in Bakkafjörður.
-In January 1936, Hannes Magnússon (manager of Gunnlaugsson's store), was shot by in the store.
-They did not know the causes, though there were some demands, but Professor Gissurarson later died of his wounds.
-After that, Gunnlaugsson's store was closed.
+After Halldórs death, Jakob Gunnlaugsson's Store in Copenhagen established a branch in Bakkafjörður, as Halldór had had a main business dealings with that company.

-A telephone came between Vopnafjörður and Bakkafjörður in 1916.
-A rural telephone came in 1954 and electricity from a communal utility in 1972.
+The first telephone of the town came between Vopnafjörður and Bakkafjörður in 1916.
+(A rural telephone later came in 1954.)
 In 1933 work began on the so-called Bakkafjörður road, a road around the countryside.
 In 1949, a road connection was finally established between Bakkafjörður and Þórshöfn over Brekknaheiði, after many years of work.
 Funds were first granted for the road in 1936, but construction did not begin in full until 1943.
 With the road, Langanesströnd and Bakkafjörður were connected to the country's road network for the first time.
 A road over Sandvíkurheiði between Bakkafjörður and Vopnafjörður was built in 1955-1960.

-Around 1945, the construction of a harbor on Bakkafjörður began, for the first time.
-Casting was done on top of the so-called rocks, which were cut just below the Hafnartang, and there a pier was created with a small wall.
-The pier was later lengthened.
-Around 1970.
+Around 1945, the construction of a harbour pier on Bakkafjörður began, for the first time.
+Casting was done on top of the skerry rocks, which were cut just below the Hafnartang, and there a pier was created with a small wall.
+It was later lengthened around 1970 with the help of the Icelandic Coast Guard.
+A major problem at the port was that the fishermen were not allowed to use the port crane to hoist the fish out of the boats.
+Because of this, most of the fishermen would use small crates or simply throw the fish onto a trailer.

 A small airport was built not far from the village.
 However, it did not come with a hangar, and funding for it from the public sector was repeatedly postponed.
 More often than not, the locals took matters into their own hands.
 In 1979, the municipality bought one of the so-called emergency fund houses; it was moved east and used as a hangar.
-This would have been unique, that a hangar was built without the involvement of the Civil Aviation Authority.
+This would have been unique as the hangar was built without the involvement of the Civil Aviation Authority.
 This hangar was in use throughout the life of the airport.
+In the end the airport was closed around the early 2000s.